russell-n/thetuna/tuna/infrastructure/crash_handler.rst

-.. _optimization-infrastructure-try-except-decorator:
+.. _tuna-infrastructure-try-except-decorator:

 The try-except Decorator
 ------------------------

 This decorator allows exceptions to be caught and logged, rather than having the interpreter dump the stack-trace to standard-error (it still logs the stack-trace and displays some of the output).

-.. currentmodule:: optimization.infrastructure.crash_handler
+.. currentmodule:: tuna.infrastructure.crash_handler
 .. autosummary::
    :toctree: api